The Magical Snæfellsnes Peninsula in West-Iceland - Part I

 There is a vicarage at Staðastaður and the current concrete church was built in 1942-1945.
-It was closed at the time of my visit, as are most churches in Iceland.
+It was locked at the time of my visit, as are most churches in Iceland.

 Staðastaður with the backdrop of Snæfellsjökull glacier

 A well-known Icelandic novel has been written by the Icelandic Nobel prize winner, Halldór Kiljan Laxness.
 It is called Kristnihald undir Jökli or Under the Glacier.
 The setting of the novel is at and around Staðastaður.

 Staðastaður is only a very short drive from road 54.
 You will see the church at Staðastaður ahead as you drive west on the peninsula.
-It is a beautiful sight when the church stands tall with Snæfellsjökull glacier in the background.
+It is a beautiful sight when the church stands tall with the Snæfellsjökull glacier in the background.

 Ytri-Tunga is a very popular beach for seal spotting as a seal colony resides here, as it were.
 The primary season for seal spotting is in June and July, but I have seen the seals in the winter months as well.

 I love spotting seals, they are so beautiful and curious, and often they follow me when I am walking on the beach.
-You can even see them in Reykjavík, and I often saw them on a beach in Grafarvogur suburb, where I used to live.
+You can even see them in Reykjavík, and I often saw them on a beach in the Grafarvogur suburb, where I used to live.